You have to hire the right person, but how?

 In order to be successful, you need to fix issues with your customers, gain back lost market share and grow sales 10% in 12 months.

-Now you have a 4-step business plan:
+Now you have 3 clear business goals:

-- Regain your customers' respect and confidence
+- Earn your customers' respect and confidence again

 You need a proven sales performer with a similar product base and territory, who has regained and built customer trust and hunted for new business.

-There are some easy assumptions to make about highly successful, skilled and knowledgeable territory managers.
+For this example, there are some easy assumptions to make about highly successful, skilled and knowledgeable territory managers.